Tahirih Statement to the Senate Appropriations Committee

 Amicus Brief Filed in Supreme Court Travel Ban Case

-The Tahirih Justice Center and partner organizations filed an amicus brief to the U.S. Supreme Court arguing against the Executive Order banning refugees and citizens of six majority-Muslim countries from entering the United States.
+The Tahirih Justice Center and partner organizations filed an amicus brief to the U.S. Supreme Court arguing against the Executive Order banning refugees and citizens of eight countries from entering the United States.
 This brief highlights the Order’s devastating impact on immigrant women and girls seeking safety.
 The law firm of Crowell & Moring LLP led the drafting.